-Much of my work is about “success.”
-We want to help our customers reach their goals and have a high-quality, successful experience across their entire journey starting at the beginning of setup.
-Helping a customer meet their goals is the most important thing when it comes to the value that they receive from digital asset management and the return they see on their investment.
+We want to help our customers reach their goals and have a high-quality, successful experience across their entire journey, starting at the beginning of setup.
+Helping a customer meet their goals is the most important thing when it comes to the value they receive from our platform and the return they see on their investment.

 It Starts! - Information Gathering

-I typically get involved with customers during the sales process with new clients to understand what their use cases will be.
+I typically get involved with new customers during the sales process to understand what their use cases will be.
 Why do we do this?
-Because the librarians are involved in the implementation work with clients we are well-positioned to flag any potential challenges from the client’s intended use of our system and uncover opportunities for ways they might complete their tasks more easily, sometimes through automation.
+Since the librarian team is involved in the implementation work, we are well-positioned to flag any potential challenges from the client’s intended use of our system and uncover opportunities for ways they might complete their tasks more efficiently.

-By looking at a client’s Facebook company page, LinkedIn, Twitter, and other social feeds it gives a feel for the client’s business manner, as well as quick indication of the scope of their branding requirements (if the social channels have consistent branding, and they have changed consistently over the years we might presume they have definitive brand guidelines and that is important to the entity for example).
+Looking at a client’s Facebook company page, LinkedIn, Twitter, and other social feeds gives us a feel for the client’s business manner, as well as a quick indication of the scope of their branding requirements.
 Press releases, industry publications, and other public assets are browsed for similar reasons.
-Are the clients going through a rebrand due to some activity?
+Are the clients going through a rebranding?
 What departments are engaging us first?
 How else can we assist the client overall so they can gain more value from digital asset management?
 These are all questions we look into early.

-The type and scale of materials, and distinct workflow of companies will inevitably affect the strategy for implementation and later use of the DAM.
-What file types do they use, what are their sizes, how do different departments interact with the DAM?
-All of this should be understood by the client and DAM librarians early on so launch dates can be accurately forecast and expectations set for all stakeholders.
+The type and scale of materials and distinct workflow of companies will inevitably affect the strategy for implementation and later use of our platform.
+What file types do they use, what are their sizes, and how do different departments interact with them?
+All of this should be understood by the client and Image Relay librarians early on so launch dates can be accurately forecasted and expectations set for all stakeholders.

 Bespoke Is Not Just for Suits…

-I help clients with coaching and providing ideas on how to solve strategic problems like designing a library for sales rep and dealer access, internal self-service, internal-only brand centers, URL sharing to e-commerce sites, or for public/press access?
-Or all of the above.
-Some have complicated needs and getting up and running takes months, while others have simpler structures and can be operating in days or weeks while others require more customized solutions.
+I often coach clients and provide ideas on how to solve strategic problems like designing a library for sales rep and dealer access, internal self-service, internal-only brand centers, URL sharing to e-commerce sites, and public/press access.
+Some need simple library structures and can operate in days or weeks while others require more customized solutions.

 Every Day Is Different…

-As new customers engage us for their DAM needs there is general onboarding, data migration, employee training, quarterly or yearly reviews planned according to their goals, and more.
-These planned meetings with many new clients and existing clients each month means a tapestry of launch meetings at various stages.
-For example here’s what my schedule in February looked like, each dot is a planned client meeting (in addition to the many ad hoc or unplanned meetings).
-Green slots are internal meetings and company supported monthly Volunteer Time Off.
+As new customers engage us for their DAM needs, there is general onboarding, data migration, employee training, quarterly or yearly reviews planned according to their goals, and more.
+These planned meetings with many new clients and existing clients each month mean a tapestry of launch meetings at various stages.
+For example, here’s what my schedule in February looked like, each dot is a planned client meeting (in addition to the many ad hoc or unplanned meetings).
+Green slots are internal meetings and company-supported monthly Volunteer Time Off.

-The pace of the works depends on the size of the engagement, and the readiness of the client, but typically we will educate around our distinct features and the application itself as a variety of “steps to launch” in each stage, such as:
+The pace of the work depends on the size of the engagement and the readiness of the client.
+But typically, we will educate around our distinct features and the application itself as a variety of “steps to launch” in each stage, such as:

 • Branding Tools